6. Aquaman (2018)

 An inconsequential universe offering by design, The Suicide Squad doesn’t quite hit as hard as some of the films to come, but its relatable misfit heroes and message of finding comfort in finding yourself – as well as some truly rib-shaking comedy – place this James Gunn film only just above James Wan’s Aquaman.

 There may be a lack of continent-hopping fun and never-before-seen film techniques, but The Suicide Squad earns points for being the appropriate opposition to the comic book movie status quo, a tag that each DCEU film should be looking to earn.

 Recommended for you: James Gunn Directed Movies Ranked

 4. Zack Snyder’s Justice League (2021)

-Zack Snyder is the filmmaker credited with giving birth to the DCEU, and in Zack Snyder’s Justice League the director offers a film that is in many ways the ultimate DCEU movie.
+Zack Snyder is the filmmaker credited with giving birth to the DCEU, and in Zack Snyder’s Justice League the director offered a film that is in many ways the ultimate DCEU movie.

-Re-assembling his vision of the first live-action big screen collaboration between Batman, Superman, Wonder Woman, Aquaman, The Flash and Cyborg, after having it unceremoniously taken from him and pulled apart years earlier, Zack Snyder puts together a well-paced and rhythmic superhero offering that looks and feels like nothing superhero cinema has ever seen before.
+Re-assembling his vision of the first live-action big screen collaboration between Batman, Superman, Wonder Woman, Aquaman, The Flash and Cyborg, after having it unceremoniously taken from him and pulled apart years earlier, Zack Snyder put together a well-paced and rhythmic superhero offering that looked and felt like nothing superhero cinema had seen before.